English Electric 0-6-0 Class 08 Diesel Shunter no. 08795 - Loco Currently on hire to Chrysalis Rail Landore

 Allocations after this date involved a long stint as Gloucester station pilot, however the locomotive would eventually be allocated to Landore TMD from the mid 1990s, carrying DCE Grey livery, then Intercity stripes and then First Great Western Green.
 During this time it was utilised for duties such as postal van shunting duties in and out of Swansea High Street Station, as well as in the latter years shunting Class 43 HST power cars within the Landore Depot confines.
 It was painted into black livery in house at Landore during 2013 and retained this livery along with mainline registration until the end of its life with Great Western Railway.
 It could even be seen on the odd jaunt around the Landore triangle as recently as 2014 turning errant power cars.
 From 2015 onwards use of the loco lessened and eventually depot duties were taken over by 08645.
 It would remain stored at the depot until Friday 22nd March 2019 when it was to enter preservation at the Llanelli & Mynydd Mawr Railway at Cynheidre where it is to be permanently based.
 It has the distinction of being the final locomotive to leave Landore TMD.

-The loco is intended to be brought back into a serviceable condition during 2019 with eventual use hauling our mark 2 buffet car.
-We also hope to reinstate it's vacuum braking equipment to make it an invaluable dual braked locomotive which will also allow us to use it with our BR brakevan and Class 122 DMU.
+The loco was brought back into a serviceable condition during 2021.
+In late March 2021 the loco made an unlikely return to Landore Depot, where it would once again become the depot pilot, this time on hire to Chrysalis Rail.
+Once it returns to Cynheidre, it will see use hauling our mark 2 buffet car.
+We also hope to reinstate its vacuum braking equipment to make it an invaluable dual braked locomotive which will also allow us to use it with our BR brakevan and Class 122 DMU.

 English Electric 0-6-0 NS Class 600 Diesel Shunter no. 690